Tacita Dean: Film

 Dean is best known for her work in 16 mm film, although she utilises a variety of media including drawing, photography and sound.
 Her films often employ long takes and steady camera angles to create a contemplative atmosphere.
-Her anamorphic films are shot by cinematographers John Adderley and Jamie Cairney.
-Her sound recordist is Steve Felton.
 She has also published several pieces of her own writing, which she refers to as 'asides,' which complement her visual work.
 Since the mid-1990s her films have not included commentary, but are instead accompanied by often understated optical sound tracks.

 The sea was a persistent theme in Dean's work, especially during the 1990s.
-During that decade, she explored the tragic maritime misadventures of Donald Crowhurst, an amateur English sailor whose ambition to enter a race to solo circumnavigate the globe ended in deception, existential crisis and, eventually, tragedy.
+During that decade, she explored the maritime misadventures of Donald Crowhurst, an amateur English sailor whose ambition to enter a race to solo circumnavigate the globe ended in deception, existential crisis and, eventually, tragedy.
 Dean has made a number of films and blackboard drawings relating to the Crowhurst story, exploiting the metaphorical richness of such motifs as the ocean, lighthouses and shipwrecks.
 Re-turning to her attraction with the sea, Amadeus (swell consopio) was made for the Folkestone Triennial (three-year art show) in 2008.

 In 1997, Dean made an audio work based on her futile effort to find the submerged artwork Spiral Jetty by Robert Smithson in the Great Salt Lake of Utah.

 Sound Mirrors (1999) takes its name from the tracking devices built during the 1920s and 1930s and planted in the Kent countryside to detect incoming German aircraft.